-Practical issues
+Practical and Social issues

 There is no specific accommodation linked to the fellowship and although not a guarantee, we have successfully been able to help find local accommodation for successful candidates in the past.
 Please get in touch early so we can assist in finding something appropriate for your needs.
 We can also help with information about local schools/childcare and other questions your may have.
+There is lots going on in the area from coastal rowing, sailing and running groups to crafts, drama and dancing groups.
+The local schools and nurseries are active and forward innovative.